renepacchaux/huntington-bank-pavilion/README.md

 Two weeks

 ### Project goal
+This outdoor band pavilion features concerts.
 In a concert, what's the process threading together memorable experiences?
 What do event-goers buy into at a unique venue?

 ### Solution